hanskrio/TI-4550/README.md

 - Port conflicts: Check if port 5000 is already in use.
 Modify the `-p` option in the `docker run` command if necessary (e.g., `-p 5001:5000`).
 - Dependency errors: Ensure all packages in `requirements.txt` are installed without errors.

+Acknowledgements
+- boptestGymEnv.py is written by Javier Arroyo for the original boptestgym project (Jun 4 2020), hence not written by the owner of this repo.